DSharpPlus/DSharpPlus/docs/articles/advanced_topics/buttons.md

 ```

 This will create a blurple button with the text that reads "Very cool button!".
 When a user pushes it,
-`"my_very_cool_button"` will be sent back as the @DSharpPlus.EventArgs.ComponentInteractionCreateEventArgs.Id property
+`"my_very_cool_button"` will be sent back as the @DSharpPlus.EventArgs.ComponentInteractionCreatedEventArgs.Id property
 on the event.
 This is expanded on in the [how to respond to buttons][2].

 The label of a button is optional *if* an emoji is specified.
 The label can be up to 80 characters in length.
 The emoji